mawicks/MatrixCalculator/README.md

 WARNING: The "calculator" interface contains an unsafe gets() call, deprecated today but common when it was written, which doesn't have any bearing on the matrix factorizations themselves.

-The calculator interface is RPN and is modeled after an HP 48G with additional matrix functions (which are listed in "dofunc.c"):
+The calculator interface is RPN and is modeled after an HP 48G with additional matrix functions (which are listed in "dofunc.c").
+Here's an example showing a few commands:

 ```
 $ 1 2 3